An actor can be any person, role, organization, application, system, and so on, that interacts with the system being modeled.

 The canvas is the main white area of the Universal Model Editor.
 This is the visible area, meaning that what you create here will be displayed as the image for that model artifact.

-A project role in Storyteller where users can comment, reply, and vote on artifacts.
+A project role in Blueprint where users can comment, reply, and vote on artifacts.

 Collections are used to group together certain artifacts in your project.
 They always include live artifacts—that is, the latest published version of the artifact, and artifacts can be added or removed at any time.